-'Liar Liar (Pants On Fire)' is a series that can resonate differently with each viewer.
-For the artist, this series focuses on time and the ephemeral nature of all things.
-As video is a time-based medium, these singular moments are able to exist forever in the present as the fire moves forward and back.
-As so poignantly described with 'Made In Yugoslavia' - "everything repeats - reverts - nothing truly changes."
+'Liar Liar (Pants On Fire)' is a multimedia series featuring art prints and video art that can resonate differently with each viewer.
+For me, this series focuses on time and the ephemeral nature of all things.
+As video is a time-based medium, these singular moments are able to exist forever in the present not only due to the nature of the medium, but also due to the direction of the fire: moving forward, and in reverse.
+Similarly, the art prints displayed in a gallery setting allow the viewer to choose in which way the curtains burn.

 Creative Director & Cinematographer: Geena Matuson